Creature (2011 film): Plot

-A group of young adults – Oscar and Karen, Beth and her marine infantry boyfriend Randy, and the latter's sister Emily and her boyfriend Niles, who is an ex-Navy SEAL – are traveling through the backwoods town of Fort Collins, Louisiana, when they pull over at a rundown gas station.
-While there, Oscar discovers a shrine to local legend, Lockjaw.
-The townies give the boys directions to a house built by "Grimley" himself, a local tourist attraction that they are hesitant to explore, only Oscar and Beth seem interested and convince the others to go with them.
-En route, Oscar tells them all the legend of Lockjaw:
+A group of friends – siblings Oscar and Karen, Beth and her marine infantry boyfriend Randy, and Randy's sister Emily and her ex-Navy SEAL boyfriend Niles – are traveling through the backwoods town of Fort Collins, Louisiana.
+While stopping at a gas stationed owned by Chopper, Oscar discovers a shrine to a local legend, Lockjaw.
+The townies give the boys directions to a house built by Grimley, a local tourist attraction and urban legend.
+Oscar and Karen convince the group to join them.

-A long time ago, Grimley Boutine and his sister Caroline were the last two remaining members of their clan.
-Incest was a part of their family and heritage, so it was no surprise that she was carrying his child and the two were madly in love and due to be married, but the day before their wedding, an albino alligator dragged Caroline off into the swamp.
-Grimley sought out the gator in the hopes that he would find her alive, but instead he came across her being devoured in a corpse-filled, half-flooded mine tunnel.
+En route, Oscar tells them all the legend of Lockjaw: A long time ago, Grimley Boutine and his sister Caroline were the last two remaining members of their clan.
+The two were in an incestuous relationship, and Caroline was pregnant with her brother's child.
+The day before their wedding, an albino alligator dragged Caroline off into the swamp.
+Grimley sought out the gator in the hopes that he would find her alive, but instead he came across her in a cave being devoured by the gator.
 Going insane with rage, Grimley killed the gator with his bare hands, before eating its flesh, then consuming the flesh of his sister, along with every other piece of flesh in the cave, slowly devolving, becoming half-man, half-alligator himself.
+The others do not believe his story.